Join millions of Canadians who have already trusted Loans Canada

-A question many homebuyers are often conflicted about when buying a house is whether they should opt for a variable or fixed-rate mortgage.
-Depending on your financial circumstances, one will inevitably be better for you.
-Below, we’ll explain the differences between the two and how to choose between them.
+A question many homebuyers are often conflicted about when buying a house is whether they should opt for a fixed vs variable mortgage.
+Depending on your financial circumstances and risk tolerance, one will inevitably be better and more affordable for you.
+Below, we’ll explain the differences between the two to help you make a more informed decision.

 What Is A Fixed-Rate Mortgage?

-To demonstrate this change in payments, below is a partial amortization table of a mortgage of $300,000 for 30 years with an interest rate of 4.2%.
+To demonstrate this change in payments, below is a partial amortization table of a 5-year, fixed-rate mortgage of $300,000 with a 30-year amortization and an interest rate of 4.2%.

 Due DatePayment InterestPrincipal Balance